monandszy/42Warsaw/minishell/code/Readme.md

 - [v] Search and launch the right executable (based on the PATH variable or using a relative or an absolute path).
 - [v] Use at most one global variable to indicate a received signal.
 Consider the
-implications: this approach ensures that your signal handler will not access your main data structures.
+implications: this approach ensures that your signal handler will not access your 'main data structures.
 - [ ] Handle ’ (single quote) which should prevent the shell from interpreting the meta- characters in the quoted sequence.
 - [ ] Handle " (double quote) which should prevent the shell from interpreting the meta-